 I've had this wild plum jelly recipe for ages.
 Each year when the plums are ripe, I'll fill my pail and make this jelly.
 It's so good served with toast, pancakes or waffles! —Ludell Heuser, Mount Horeb, Wisconsin

-- In a stockpot, simmer plums and water until tender, about 30 minutes.
-Line a strainer with four layers of cheesecloth and place over a bowl.
+In a stockpot, simmer plums and water until tender, about 30 minutes.
+Line a strainer with 4 layers of cheesecloth and place over a bowl.
 Place plum mixture in strainer; cover with edges of cheesecloth.
-Let stand for 30 minutes or until liquid measures 5-1/2 cups.
+Let stand until liquid in bowl measures 5-1/2 cups, about 30 minutes.

-- Remove from the heat; skim off any foam.
-Carefully ladle hot mixture into hot sterilized half-pint jars, leaving 1/4-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
+Remove from the heat; skim off any foam.
+Carefully ladle hot mixture into hot sterilized half-pint jars, leaving 1/4 in. headspace.
+Remove air bubbles; wipe rims and put on lids.
 Process for 5 minutes in a boiling-water canner.
-Yield: about 8 half-pints.